 Tungsten Mining NL (ASX:TGN) is an Australian based resources company listed on the Australian Stock Exchange, that has an experienced management team with a proven track record of tungsten mine development.
-The Company’s prime focus is its high-grade, fully permitted Kilba project in Western Australia; this advanced stage exploration property is currently being drill tested to further delineate the resource.
+The Company’s prime focus is its high-grade, fully permitted Kilba project in Western Australia.
 The project features relatively simple metallurgy which will benefit metal recovery during processing.

 - Newly-listed on the Australian Stock Exchange